 Molecular basis for unusual sulfur chemistry

 Organic Lake differs markedly from other meromictic Antarctic lakes (Ng et al., 2010; Lauro et al., 2011, *others) in possessing a low potential for dissimilatory sulfur cycling (Figure 4C).
-Sulfur oxidation by the Sox multienzyme system was linked to Alphaproteobacteria (Table 2).
-These genes were most abundant in the upper mixed zone indicating that sulfur oxidation was restricted to where terminal electron acceptors, most likely oxygen, were available.
-Although sulfur-oxidizing Epsilonproteobacteria (Figure 2A, 2C) were present in the deep zone, no potential for sulfur oxidation was linked to them (Figure S6C) and polysulfide reductase (PSR) genes were not detected; both genes are known to be possessed by deep-sea sulfur-oxidizing Epsilonproteobacteria (Yamamoto & Takai, 2011).
-This suggests that rather than S, Organic Lake Epsilonproteobacteria make use of alternate electron donors such as SCFA or hydrogen (*check).
-Importantly, it is therefore likely that appreciable S oxidation cannot occur in the deep zone as the known terminal electron acceptors, oxygen and nitrate are deplete.
+Sulfur oxidation by the Sox multienzyme system was linked to Alphaproteobacteria (Table 2), with sox genes most abundant in the aerobic waters of the upper mixed zone, which is consistent with the use of thiosulfate as the sulfur source.
+Although Epsilonproteobacteria affiliated with the sulfur-oxidizing autotroph (thioautotroph) Sulfurimonas (Figure 2A, 2C) were present in the deep zone, no potential for sulfur oxidation could be linked to them, including via the Sox system or reversible dissimilatory sulfite reductase (Dsr).
+Also not detected was the hydrogen-oxidizing sulfur respiration pathway using polysulfide reductase (Psr), which, like the Sox system, has been documented in deep-sea Epsilonproteobacteria (Yamamoto & Takai, 2011)..
+One possibility is that the Organic Lake Epsilonproteobacteria are not thioautotrophic, because appreciable S oxidation cannot occur in the deep zone as this environment is depleted for reduced sulfur species and the terminal electron acceptors oxygen and nitrate.
+Alternatively, Epsilonproteobacteria in Organic Lake are thioautotrophic, but are not using the Sox system, or are using a highly divergent version of it, for sulfur oxidation, as indicated for certain Sulfurimonas spp.
+(Sievert et al., 2008).

 In the deep zone, dissimilatory sulfate reduction (DSR) potential was extremely low (Figure 4C) as was the abundance of sulfate-reducing Deltaproteobacteria (Figure 2A,C).
-The reason for the limited DSR potential is unclear, although it is possible that the high salinity, transient oxygenation or positive electro-potential inhibits microorganisms from performing DSR, and hence colonizing the deep zone of the lake.
-It is also likely that the lack of dissimilatory sulfur cycling contributes to the accumulation of DMS and DMSP in Organic Lake in the deep zone.
-In the upper mixed zone, DMS could potentially be oxidized as a carbon and energy source or utilized as an electron donor by sulfur-oxidizing autotrophs (Schäfer et al., 2010).
-In anoxic zones, methanogenic Archaea or sulfate-reducing bacteria are the main organisms known to break down DMS (*Scholten et al., 2003 or Schäfer et al., 2008).
-However, the very low dissimilatory sulfur conversion potential in the deep zone coupled with the relatively stagnant waters would likely minimize DMS oxidation and loss by ventilation.
+The reason for the limited DSR potential is unclear, although it is possible that the high salinity, transient oxygenation or positive electro-potential inhibits microorganisms from performing DSR, and hence colonizing the deep zone of the lake..
+In the upper mixed zone, DMS could potentially be oxidized as a carbon, sulfur or energy source (Schäfer et al., 2010).
+In anoxic zones, methanogenic Archaea or sulfate-reducing bacteria are the main organisms known to break down DMS, although the biochemical pathway is so far unknown for the latter (Schäfer et al., 2010) (*Scholten et al., 2003 or Schäfer et al., 2008).
+However, in the absence of DMS degradation in the deep zone coupled with the relatively stagnant waters would likely minimize DMS oxidation and loss by ventilation.
 DMS would therefore be expected to accumulate in the deep zone.

 To determine the source of high DMS in the bottom waters of Organic Lake, the genes involved in DMS formation were surveyed.
-Genes for DMSP lyases dddD, dddL and dddP, were detected in Organic Lake at levels comparable to other dominant processes such as respiration and fermentation (Figure 4C) indicating DMSP is an important carbon and energy source in Organic Lake. dddD was the most abundant of the Organic Lake DMSP lyases (*Table 3) and comprised two main types: MAR-dddD and OL-dddD (Figure S8).
-Neither of these types clustered with the non-functional Dinoroseobacter shibae DFL 12 and Ruegeria pomeroyi DSS-3 dddD homologs (Todd et al., 2011) or carnitine coenzyme A transferase outgroups, thereby providing support for their proposed role as functional DMSP lyases.
+Genes for DMSP lyase genes dddD, dddL and dddP, were detected in Organic Lake at levels comparable to other dominant processes such as respiration and fermentation (Figure 4C) indicating DMSP is an important carbon and energy source in Organic Lake. dddD was the most abundant of the Organic Lake DMSP lyases (*Table 3) and comprised two main types: MAR-dddD and OL-dddD (Figure S8).
+Neither of these types clustered with the putatively non-functional Dinoroseobacter shibae DFL 12 and Ruegeria pomeroyi DSS-3 dddD homologs (Todd et al., 2011) or carnitine coenzyme A transferase outgroups, thereby providing support for their proposed role as functional DMSP lyases.
 The MAR-dddD type includes the Marinobacter sp.
 ELB17 dddD homolog, and MAR-dddD sequences were most abundant on the 0.8 µm fraction where Marinobacter OTUs were also more abundant, indicating MAR-dddD derives from Organic Lake Marinobacter (Figure S8).
 OL-dddD did not have a close relative from cultured bacteria making its taxonomic origins uncertain.
-The abundance of OL-dddD on the 3.0 µm fraction suggests it originates from Alphaproteobacteria, Bacteroidetes or Dunaliella (*link ddd gene to scaffolds to determine taxonomic orgin).
+The abundance of OL-dddD on the 3.0 µm fraction suggests it originates from Alphaproteobacteria, (*link ddd gene to scaffolds to determine taxonomic orgin).